UNINETTSigma2/documentation/apps/gromacs.md

 ## Running GROMACS

-To load a GROMACS module, run in the terminal

-    module load GROMACS/<version>

-Run `module avail` to see the complete list of available versions.
-The table below lists the available versions.

 | Module     | Version     |
 | :------------- | :------------- |
 | GROMACS |2016.3-foss-2017a <br>2016.3-intel-2017a <br>2016.5-intel-2018a <br>|

+Load a GROMACS module

+    module load GROMACS/<version>

+specifying one of the available versions in the table above.

 ## Sample GROMACS Job Script